Operation Steinbock: Genesis of Steinbock

 We were met with a shattering picture.
 Göring had completely broken down.
 With his head buried in his arms on the table he moaned some indistinguishable words.
 We stood there for some time in embarrassment until at last he pulled himself together and said we were witnessing the deepest moments of despair.
 The Führer had lost faith in him.
 All the suggestions from which he had expected a radical change in the situation of war in the air had been rejected; the Führer had announced that the Luftwaffe had disappointed him too often, and a change over from the offensive to defensive in the air against England was out of the question.

 After a time Göring announced that the only way to stop such destruction was to retaliate against the Allies so that they would not dare risk another raid like Hamburg, without the fear of similar retribution.
 Göring gave Peltz instructions to assemble a retaliation force.
+A change from the offensive to defensive in the air against England was out of the question.
 On 28 November 1943, Peltz was summoned to a conference where Göring officially informed him that he was to be placed in command of a new, large bombing operation against Britain and London in particular.
 As the conference ended, Göring asked Peltz if older types such as the Dornier Do 217 were still adequate for bombing operations.
 Peltz replied that he would be happy with anything that could carry a bomb.
 It was hoped that the operation would commence during December and though this proved unrealistic, by the third week of January 1944 a force approaching 600 aircraft had been amassed by stripping five Kampfgruppen (bomber groups) from the Italian front and by rebuilding bomber units in the West.
 On 3 December 1943 Göring issued a directive for Unternehmen Steinbock (Operation Capricorn), with the objective of "avenging terror attacks of the enemy".